gagolews/realtest/.devel/sphinx/index.rst

     in an ideal world, things could look different, there could be more or less of this or that.
 Sometimes, there might be many equally correct outcomes.
 Other behaviours are good enough for now, but we shall improve them eventually, say, during the 2029 summer holidays.
-Sometimes, what we have is barely acceptable, but we'll fix it when we have time.
+More often than not, what we have is barely acceptable, but we'll fix it when we have time.
     Or when other dependencies will finally take our feedback into account and accept that series of bug fixes and enhancements.
     Sad but true, one needs to be patient.